 These bits show the current operating mode and reflect the status of the BKGD, MODB and MODA input pins at the rising edge of reset.
+Read anytime.

-SMODN is Read anytime.
-May only be written in special modes (SMODN = 0).
-The first write is ignored;
+SMODN may only be written if SMODN = 0 (in special modes) but the first write is ignored.